Paula T. Hammond

-Paula Therese Hammond (born September 3, 1963) is a David H. Koch Professor in Engineering and the Head of the Department of Chemical Engineering at the Massachusetts Institute of Technology (MIT).
-She was the first woman and person of color appointed as head of the Chemical Engineering department.
+Paula Therese Hammond (born September 3, 1963) is an Institute Professor and the Vice Provost for Faculty at the Massachusetts Institute of Technology (MIT).
+In 2015, she became the first woman and person of color appointed as head of the Chemical Engineering department.
 Her laboratory designs polymers and nanoparticles for drug delivery and energy-related applications including batteries and fuel cells.

 Hammond has been the recipient of numerous awards and is a member of the National Academy of Medicine (2016), the National Academy of Engineering (2017, “for contributions to self-assembly of polyelectrolytes, colloids, and block copolymers at surfaces and interfaces for energy and healthcare applications”), the National Academy of Sciences (2019), and the National Academy of Inventors (2021).

-She is an intramural faculty member of the Koch Institute for Integrative Cancer Research and an Associate Editor of ACS Nano.
+She is an intramural faculty member of the Koch Institute for Integrative Cancer Research and an associate editor of ACS Nano.

 Early life and education

 Hammond was born in 1963 in Detroit, Michigan as Paula Therese Goodwin to parents Jesse Francis and Della Mae Goodwin (née McGraw).
-Her father has a Ph.D in Biochemistry and her mother has a master's degree in nursing.
+Her father has a PhD in Biochemistry and her mother has a master's degree in nursing.

 Goodwin graduated a year prior to her expected date at the Academy of the Sacred Heart in Bloomfield, Michigan in 1980.
-After graduation, Goodwin went on to study and earn a Bachelor of Science in Chemical Engineering from Massachusetts Institute of Technology (MIT) in 1984.
-After completing her bachelors, she went to work for Motorola for two years as a process engineer in the packaging of integrated circuits.
-She returned to academia and obtained a Master of Science in chemical engineering from the Georgia Institute of Technology in 1988.
-Hammond's master's thesis was on conducting elastomers for robotic tactile sensors. while working at Georgia Tech Research Institute as a research engineer.
+After her graduation, Goodwin went on to study and earn a Bachelor of Science in Chemical Engineering from Massachusetts Institute of Technology (MIT) in 1984.
+She then worked for Motorola for two years as a process engineer, packaging integrated circuits.
+She returned to academia and obtained a Master of Science in chemical engineering from the Georgia Institute of Technology in 1988, while working at Georgia Tech Research Institute as a research engineer.
+Hammond's master's thesis was on conducting elastomers for robotic tactile sensors.

-In 1988, she returned to MIT to earn her Ph.D. in chemical engineering (granted in 1993).
-At MIT she worked under the supervision of Michael F. Rubner.
-Her Ph.D. thesis research focused on synthesizing polymers with mechanochromic properties.
-After completing her Ph.D., Hammond was a NSF Postdoctoral Fellow with George M. Whitesides in the chemistry department at Harvard University.
+In 1988, she returned to MIT to earn a PhD in chemical engineering.
+At MIT, she worked under the supervision of Michael F. Rubner, where her PhD thesis research focused on synthesizing polymers with mechanochromic properties.
+After completing her PhD in 1993, Hammond pursued postdoctoral research with George M. Whitesides in the chemistry department at Harvard University via an NSF Postdoctoral Fellowship.

 Research and career

-In 1995 Hammond was appointed to Massachusetts Institute of Technology as an Assistant Professor.
-Hammond and her lab uses understanding of secondary interactions to guide materials assembly at surfaces and in solution to design polymers and nanoparticles for applications in drug delivery; wound healing; and energy and fuel cells.
-Her work involves Layer by layer (LbL) assembly, which builds films of alternating positively and negatively charged molecules.
-Additionally, her lab works with nanoparticle drug carriers for targeted nanoparticle drug, gene, and siRNA delivery for cancer treatment as well as artificial polypeptides and polymeric nucleic acids to engage biology and build novel drug systems.
+In 1995, Hammond was appointed to Massachusetts Institute of Technology as an assistant professor.
+Hammond's research focuses on understanding how secondary interactions guide material assembly at surfaces and in-solution to design polymers and nanoparticles for applications in drug delivery; wound healing; and energy and fuel cells.
+Her work involves Layer by layer (LbL) assembly, which generates thin films of alternating positively and negatively charged molecules for biomedical applications.
+Additionally, her lab uses nanoparticle carriers for targeted drug, gene, and siRNA delivery for cancer treatment as well as artificial polypeptides and polymeric nucleic acids to interact with biology and build novel drug systems.